lexibank/luangthongkumkaren/README.md

 If you use these data please cite
 - the original source
-  > Luangthongkum, T. (2019).
+  > Luangthongkum, Theraphan (2019).
 A View on Proto-Karen Phonology and Lexicon, Journal of Southest Asian Linguistics Society, 12.1, i-lii. doi: http://hdl.handle.net/10524/52441
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description